kkapelon/kkapelon.github.io/_posts/2018-04-21-software-testing-antipatterns.md

 * Lots and lots of unit tests for the mathematical equations.
 * Some integration tests for the CSV reading and JSON writing
-* No UI tests because there is no UI.
+* No GUI tests because there is no GUI.

 Here is the breakdown of tests for this project: